TaupeMist/Taupemist/Borrowing.md

 CHUNKS: 1
 ```
 Assuming that the request is approved and if in this example, the minimum collateral ratio is **1.75:1** and the current TM portfolio price is **$100** then the minimum amount of collateral would equal **1.75TM**.
-Therefore, the member may wish to provide **3TM** which would equal a collateral ratio of **3:1** and provide the member with security in the case that the TM portfolio price decreases.
+Therefore, the member may wish to provide **3TM** which would equal a collateral ratio of **3:1** and provide the member with security in the case that the TM price decreases.

 ### I've been approved to borrow 1 chunk of bitUSD, what are the following steps?
-1. Carefully consider the amount of collateral that you wish to provide.
-If the minimum ratio is 1.75:1 then perhaps a ratio of 2.5:1 or 3:1 would be advisable (members have the ability to adjust the ratio at any time).
 1. Log in to your BitShares account and pay the collateral amount to the taupemist1 account.
-2. Cole Morton will transfer your requested amount of bitUSD to your BitShares account within 24 hours.
+2. Taupemist will transfer your requested amount of bitUSD to your BitShares account within 24 hours.

 ### The collateral ratio is low/close to the minimum, what should I do!?
 You have three options at your disposal.